Bomb City Young Marines give back to community, local veterans

-The Bomb City Young Marines is one of the newest youth programs in Amarillo, but it’s already helping kids get started on the right foot.
+AMARILLO, Texas (KAMR/KCIT) — The Bomb City Young Marines is one of the newest youth programs in Amarillo, but it is already helping kids get started on the right foot.

 The program meets every Tuesday at 6:30 p.m. sharp to go over drills and leadership skills.
 Although the weekly meet-ups involve some military training, Cardenas said the program is not made to push a kid anywhere into the military or any other branch.